-While this is especially helpful for those who have recently been diagnosed, this book can also provide insight for those who may have lived with ADHD for a long time and have yet to grasp those essential executive functioning skills.
+While this is especially helpful for those with new diagnoses, this book can also provide insight for those who may have lived with ADHD for a long time and have yet to grasp those essential executive functioning skills.

 One reviewer praised the easy-to-read format, saying “I appreciate that most of the advice and guided exercises are written in list form.”
-Another review said, “This book reminds me to stay calm, focused, make plans, follow through with them and to organize my thoughts and my life in general.”
-However, some readers suggest that the content itself isn’t anything new to them.
+Another review said, “This book reminds me to stay calm, focused, make plans, follow through with them, and organize my thoughts and life in general.”
+However, some readers suggest that the content itself isn’t anything new.